SKanoksi/co-curl/README.md

 libcurl (curl.h, libcurl.so.x, ...)

 Known limitation:
 1. Silently fail when data servers do not support partial download or other network issues.
-Need to use --verbose explicitly.
+Need to use --verbose explicitly to see why it fails.